stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-11-05.md

 Test AB4 sent payments serially and was therefore limited by the network latency between participants and demonstrated 38 payments and agreements per second.

+An impact on performance was witnessed when enabling snapshotting as both participants wrote the entire state of the channel to a JSON file.

+There was no noticeable difference in buffer size and performance with different size payments during these tests even though smaller amounts do result in smaller buffers before they're compressed.
+This is because amounts are encoded as variable binary integers into the minimum number of bytes required to hold the value.
+The lack of difference in the final buffer size may be due to GZIP compression that is used to reduce the size of the buffers.

 ## Participants

 Two participants were involved in the tests, with a payment channel formed